Dad is turning 70 in lockdown. We cancel the surprise family holiday to Craster.

 ‘I thought you’d forget my allergy.’
 She raises her eyebrows.
 ‘Actually, a traditional Victoria sandwich is made with raspberry jam.’

-‘Nothing traditional about this one,’ I say, marching round to Mum and Dad’s.
+‘Nothing traditional about this one,’ I say, marching round to Mum and Dad’s back door.

 We take our socially distanced places on opposite ends of the patio.
 Mum and Dad are in the middle, peering out of the door.